niticon/comp_ling/README.md

 # comp_ling
-simple implementations of core NLP techs that I want to gain familiarity with
+simple implementations of core NLP tech that I want to gain familiarity with